-8. Do the Daily and Weekly Draws Roll Over?
+9. Do the Daily and Weekly jackpots Roll Over?

 Log in to compare the numbers you chose to the numbers drawn in order to confirm that you've won.
+Extra Chance winners will receive a notifcation message when they log into their account.
 Once that's finished, you will need to get in touch with Free Lottery through the Contact Us page in order to start the claims process.Back to Top

-You have 30 days from the date of a draw to claim any prize you might be due.
+You have 30 days from the date of a draw to claim any Daily or Weekly Draw prize you might be due.
+Extra Chance winners have 48 hours to start the claims proxess.
 Don't forget to check the results regularly so you don't miss out on a nice payout!Back to Top

 If more than one player matches all six main numbers drawn in either a Daily or a Weekly Draw, then the prize is shared equally among the winning ticket holders.
 For example, if two people win the Weekly Draw jackpot of £1 million, they will each receive £500,000.Back to Top

 15. Will I Be Taxed on Prizes I Win?